Queen of Blood: Development

 Harrington had made his name with the feature Night Tide, which impressed Roger Corman enough to offer the director a film project.
 "Of course, I would like to do a more individual film than Queen of Blood", said Harrington at the time, "but I can't get the financing.
 However, the film is entertaining, and I feel I was able to say something within the context of the genre".
+Harrington says "Roger paid for the whole thing" and "it was a personal, private Roger Corman production."

 Queen of Blood was made using special effects from the Soviet films Mechte Navstrechu (A Dream Come True) and Nebo Zovyot (Battle Beyond the Sun).
 Harrington made Queen of Blood back-to-back with Voyage to the Prehistoric Planet, which also incorporated footage from the Soviet films.
 Both Harrington films starred Basil Rathbone.
+However Queen of Blood was an original story of Harrington's whereas Voyage was mostly the original Russian film with some scenes added.

 Harrington says Corman "wanted me to write a completely new framing story to use all the technical footage of a rocket flying through outer space, landing on another planet and all that.
 I then proceeded to write a script and created the idea of an outer space vampire-like creature.”
 Harrington estimated that 70% of the film was his; many years later he said it was 90%.

 Harrington hired George Edwards to act as line producer.
 The director met Edwards when the latter produced a stage production of Tennessee Williams' The Garden District.
 They collaborated well together and would go on to have a long professional relationship.
+Harrington called Edwards "the kind of producer who had an uncanny ability to anticipate the needs of a director.
+He had a wonderful sense of humor, which enabled him to deal equally with the temperament of stars and the vagaries of writers."

 Corman's name does not appear on the final film.
 Harrington says this is because Queen of Blood was made with a non-union crew, and Corman had signed a contract to work with the unions.

 Harrington says A Dream Come True was about a queen from another planet.
 He wanted to do a film about a vampire in outer space and had to make her female to match the Russian footage.